jgneff/openjdk/README.md

 | Ubuntu 20.10 OpenJDK  | 3.2.0     | 2.32     |
 | Fedora 28 OpenJDK     | 3.2.0     | 2.32     |

-The Snap package still requires relatively recent versions, but the situation should improve over time.
+The Snap package still requires relatively recent versions of the kernel and C library, but the situation should improve over time.
 If the package can remain on the `core18` base, eventually the world's C libraries will pass it by, as they have for the other builds.
 Meanwhile, you can always run the JDK programs on older systems using the self-contained package commands or aliases.

 ## Building